 - Which kind of security do types provide?

 - ▶ Which kind of errors can be detected by using types?

 - How do we provide type safety?

 - ► How can we formalize type safety?

 JAUS: Java-Expressions (Ausdrücke)

-The language specifies a subset of Java expressions
+Grammar for a subset of Java expressions